palewire/first-visual-story/tutorial/framework.md

 The remainder of this tutorial will demonstrate how to use The Times tool to publish a page to the web.

-While many of the particulars are specific to the choices made but Times developers, most of the overall principles are shared by the frameworks employed at other newsrooms.
+While many of the particulars are specific to the choices made by Times developers, most of the overall principles are shared by the frameworks employed at other newsrooms.

 ## Install our system